Plaques route 3 -Wood station to Maida Vale station

 Painter lived here

 Oscar Kokoschka was an Austrian artist, poet and playwright, particularly noted for his expressionistic portraits and landscapes.
-He studied at the School of Arts and Crafts in Vienna where he developed an original style of innovative oil painting anchored by earlier traditions, and in 1926 visited London where he painted the Thames and the Zoo in Regents Park.
+He studied at the School of Arts and Crafts in Vienna where he developed an original style of innovative oil painting anchored by earlier traditions, and in 1926 visited London where he painted the Zoo in Regents Park, and began a series on the River Thames, the artery of life.
 He had an affair with Alma Mahler and although they broke up after a few years he never stopped loving her.
 Having fled to Prague to escape the Nazis he then had to flee to England with his girl friend Olda, thirty years younger than himself.
 They lived in Boundary Road and in 1941 married in an air raid shelter that was being used as a makeshift registrars office because of the air raids.
 He taught at the Anglo French Art Centre in St John’s Wood and received the CBEin 1959.
 He lived at Eyre Court from 1946-1953.

 Retrace footsteps back to Grove End Road and walk down until second turn to right into Loudoun road and left into Langford Place until you reach No 16 on the right

 Dame Laura Knight DBE RA RWS 1877 – 1970

 Harold Knight RA 1874 – 1961 16 Langford Place NW8 Painters lived here